-Staff:
+Staff

-When NYSBA, the NYC Bar, and the Nassau County Bar hired its Directors, it sought individuals with addiction and mental health qualifications.
-The ABA Model LAP suggests that a lawyer or person in recovery might provide special insights to the Director role however; this is not required to fulfill the duties of this position.
+When NYSBA, the NYC Bar, and the Nassau County Bar hired its directors, it sought individuals with addiction and mental health qualifications.
+The ABA Model LAP suggests that a lawyer or person in recovery might provide special insights to the Director role; however, this is not required to fulfill the duties of this position.
 Each bar association may use their discretion and determination of programmatic needs when hiring for this position.
+Additional support staff, including mental health professionals, are positions that are also in place at LAPs, as funding allows.